MrCoen/mrcoen.github.io/README.md

 - Sort products by date (most recent or oldest).

 ### 🖥️ Responsive Design
-- Fully responsive layout for seamless use on desktops, tablets, and mobile devices.
+- Fully responsive layout for use on desktops, tablets, and mobile devices.

 ### Technologies Used
 - Backend